 The International Education Association of Australia said it was “an outrageous impost on a sector which is already facing death by a thousand cuts”.

 The visa fee hike, which the sector had been anticipating for several months, was a surprise omission from the May federal budget.
-Its sudden enforcement now is the latest body blow to an industry which was recovering strongly from Covid-19 border closures until the government unleashed a string of changes from late last year.
+Its sudden enforcement now is the latest body blow to an industry that had been recovering strongly from Covid-19 border closures until the government unleashed a string of changes from late last year.

 They included ramping up visa rejections and slowing down visa processing for students enrolled with institutions rated as moderate or high immigration risk.
 The number of universities with poor risk ratings rose sharply in April, partly because of the government’s visa processing changes.

-Canberra also plans to cap the number of international students allowed at each university, in decisions personally overseen by education minister Jason Clare.
+Canberra also plans to cap the number of international students allowed at each university, in decisions personally overseen by the education minister, Jason Clare.

 In May, the government set one of the world’s steepest proof-of-funds tests for overseas students.
 In June, it announced that people with visitor and temporary graduate visas would be banned from applying for student visas while they were in Australia, to stop foreigners from “visa hopping” to prolong their time in the country.